A potelyt.com – Photography & Imaging Resources

 Below are some frequently asked questions concerning the camera shutter count.

-What is a GOOD shutter count for my camera?
+What is a safe shutter count on my Nikon camera?

 A large number of shutter actuations is a sign that you enjoyed shooting with your camera and that it has been a useful tool.
 However, if you are trying to sell on Ebay or Craigslist, you should be aware that a camera with a shutter count that exceeds 50 percent of the rated shutter life will be traded at a marked discount.

-How are videos reflected in the shot count?
+How are videos reflected in the shutter count?

 When recording moving images, cameras use their electronic shutter and not their mechanical one.
 Taking videos, thus, does not increment the shutter count by the (large number of) image captures in movie mode.

-Shouldn't the actuation count of my brand new camera be zero?
+Shouldn't the shutter count of my brand new Nikon camera be zero?

 Cameras undergo final quality checks at the factory that frequently involve a number of shutter releases.
 It is, thus, normal to see a low, non-zero shutter count for a new camera.

-If a shutter malfunctions because of a manufacturing fault (and not because of wear and tear) and if this failure happens during the warranty period, the camera manufacturer will indeed replace the shutter free of charge.
+If a shutter malfunctions because of a manufacturing fault (and not because of wear and tear) and if this failure happens during the warranty period, Nikon will indeed replace the shutter free of charge.

-What happens to the shot count if my camera's shutter is replaced?
+What happens to the actuation count if my camera's shutter is replaced?

 If your shutter malfunctions and needs replacement, the service center will disassemble your camera, substitute the shutter with a new one, and reset the shutter count to zero.

-Can I replace the shutter of my camera myself?
+Can I replace the shutter of my Nikon camera myself?

 Yes, if you are a capable mechanic (and a bit daring), you can dissemble your camera and replace the shutter.
 Shutter units for many camera models are sold on Ebay.